namesys-eth/ccip-store/EIP-X.md

         ... // Metadata API endpoint etc (optional)
     )
 {
-    (string gatewayUrl, address signer) = getMetadata(...);
+    (string gatewayUrl, address dataSigner) = getMetadata(...);
     // gatewayUrl = "https://api.namesys.xyz"
-    // signer = "0xc0ffee254729296a45a3885639AC7E10F9d54979"
+    // dataSigner = "0xc0ffee254729296a45a3885639AC7E10F9d54979"
     return (
         gatewayUrl, // Gateway URL
-        signer, // Signer's address
+        dataSigner, // Signer's address
         ...
     );
 }
 ```

-In the above example, the client must first verify that the `eth_sign` is signed by a legitimate address in `signer`, then prompt the user for a signature and finally pass the resulting signature to the respective gateway URL.
+In the above example, the client must first verify that the `eth_sign` is signed by a matching `dataSigner`, then prompt the user for a signature and finally pass the resulting signature to the respective gateway URL.
 The message payload for the signature in this case may be formatted as per EIP-712, as detailed in EIP-5559.
 Some storage handlers may however choose simple string formatting as long as it is properly documented in their documentation.
 This proposal leaves this aspect of off-chain metadata construction to storage handlers and individual ecosystems.

 ### Decentralised Storage Handlers
 Decentralised storages are the extremest in the sense that they come both in immutable and mutable form; the **immutable** forms locate the data through immutable content identifiers (CIDs) while **mutable** forms utilise some sort of namespace which can statically reference any dynamic content.
 Examples of the former include raw content hosted on IPFS and Arweave while the latter forms use IPNS and ArNS namespaces respectively to reference the raw and dynamic content.